-Annex 2

-Data of the employee/volunteer to be checked in the Register of Sexual Offenders

-Name and surname:

-Date of birth:

-Pesel [Polish identity number]:

-Surname at birth:

-Father's name:

-Mother's name:

-The register is available at: https://rps.ms.gov.pl/

-In order to obtain information from the register with restricted access, it is necessary to set up an organisation profile.

 Annex 3

 Notification on suspicion of committing a criminal offence (template)

 Warsaw, date

 District Attorney's Office

-in[1]
+[1] in

 Ref.
 No

 Notifier:

 with registered office at

 represented by:

 address for correspondence:

-Notification on suspicion of committing a criminal offence
+Notification on suspicion of committing a criminal offe ence

-I hereby submit a notification on suspicion of committing a criminal offence
+I hereby submit a notification on suspicion of comminormal of the detriment detriment manner. (name, date of birth) by of a minor

+alleged perpetrator). '

 Justification

-During the performance of official activities by (name of the employee/volunteer) - towards the minor(name, surname), the child revealed disturbing content concerning the relationship with[2].
-Further description of the suspected offence Bearing in mind the above information, as well as the welfare and safety of the minor, I request that proceedings be initiated in this case.
-The person who can provide more information is(name, surname, telephone mailing address).
-Please send all correspondence in this case to my correspondence address, referring to the number and log number of the letter. signature of the authorised person signature of the authorised person
+During the performance of official activities by employee/volunteer) - towards the minor(na the child revealed disturbing content concerning the re [2]. ame, surname),

+Further description of the suspected offence ••••• •••••

+Bearing in mind the above information, as well as the welfare and safety of the minor, I request that proceedings be initiated in this case.

+The person who can provide more information is.....(name, surname, telephone, mailing address).

+Please send all correspondence in this case to my correspondence address, referring to the number and log number of the letter.

+signature of the authorised person